Noahdot/reverse1999-story/character/1.9_vereinsamt/through_the_glass/through_the_glass.md

 > *She points to the name tag.
 She had simply scanned the room.*

 **Kakania:**　　Oh, the name card.
 Of course.
 Haha.

+> *The staff member nods and passes the file to Lucy.*

+**Foundation Staff Member I:**　　I'll leave her to you then, madam.
+And please be wary of the glass shard in her hand.

+**Lucy:**　　Not to worry.
+A shard of glass cannot harm me.

+> *She reaches out a shiny hand to Kakania.*

+**Lucy:**　　It is a pleasure to meet you, Ms. Vingler.
+You are the only one who made the knot and successfully survived the "Storm."
+I have many questions for you.